 Current issues in transgender health care for asylum seekers

 - Only very few GP’s at the AZC’s have specific knowledge of transgender issues.
 Of course they have some basic knowledge but not enough for treatment.
-They mostly don’t know that some transgender health care is covered by the RZA insurance.
+They mostly don’t know that some transgender health care is covered by the RMA insurance.

 - GP’s at the AZC experience limited access to colleagues at the VUmc or UMCG to help them offer care.